Jonhy-D/hub-backend/README.md

 ### Second Step:

+Clone repository with this command:
+` git clone "URL repository"`
-Clone repository,remember that after downloading or cloning the project you must stop at your project in the terminal and run: `npm install`
+Remember that after downloading or cloning the project you must stop at your project in the terminal and run: `npm install` to download your project's dependencies.

 ### Third Step: